marmelab/react-admin/docs/Architecture.md

 </video>

-As for the developer experience, react-admin is constantly evolving to find the sweet spot between an intuitive API, power user features, not too much magic, and just enough documentation.
-The core team are the first testers of react-admin, and pay attention to the productivity, debuggability, discoverability, performance, and robustness of all the hooks and components.
+Regarding the developer experience, react-admin is always evolving to strike the right balance between an intuitive API, advanced features, a reasonable level of abstraction, and comprehensive documentation.
+The core team members are the initial testers of react-admin, focusing on productivity, debuggability, discoverability, performance, and reliability of all hooks and components.

 ## Built On The Shoulders Of Giants